BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution: BlackHawk programs

-If the \texttt{full\_output} parameter is set to 1, then more information will be displayed about the progress of the steps and an interactive pre-run check will be performed.
-In the case where information appears with the name of another routine inside brackets, it means that an error occurred.
+If the \texttt{full\_output} parameter is set to 1, more information will be displayed about the progress of the steps and an interactive pre-run check will be performed (overwrite existing data? check for memory usage?).
+In the case where information appears with the name of another routine inside brackets, it means that an error occurred, or that a warning must be displayed due to an unusual use of the code.

+The first common step is the definition and filling of the parameters structure using \texttt{read\_params}.
+If \texttt{full\_output} is set to 1, an estimation of the memory that will be used is displayed by \texttt{memory\_estimation}.
+The user can choose to go on or to cancel the run.
+If no error is found in the input parameters, the output directory: